ADNEC Group: ExCeL London

-In May 2008, ADNEC invested AED 960 million (USD 261.36 million) to acquire ExCeL London, the UK capital's largest exhibition centre, as part of its international expansion strategy.
+In May 2008, ADNEC invested AED 960 million (US$261.36 million) to acquire ExCeL London, the UK capital's largest exhibition centre, as part of its international expansion strategy.
 Situated at London's Royal Docks, the venue's event halls provide 65000 m2 of total hall space and 45 meeting rooms that can fit 50 to 200 delegates.
 It is part of a 100 acre campus that includes five on-site hotels.
 The centre's event area will be extended by 50 per cent and include a 5,000-seat, purpose-built convention center, ICC London ExCeL, by spring of 2010.
 Since 2000, ExCeL London has hosted more than 2,000 events and received over 5 million visitors from over 200 countries.
 In 2020, ExCel was the site of NHS Nightingale Hospital London, a temporary hospital used to treat COVID-19 patients.
 It was reported that ADNEC charged the health service £2–3 million per month for use of the site.

-Al Ain Convention Centre
+ADNEC Centre Al Ain

 Enabling works to double the capacity of the existing venue to 12000 m2 are ongoing and construction will commence in late 2009 or early 2010.
 It is part of the Al Ain Convention Centre district, which covers an area of 275000 m2, and is estimated to cost AED 3.5 billion.
 The project will feature three main public parks, a cultural centre, a four star hotel and conference centre, with a retail link to the existing venue.
 Work is also underway to link the overall development to the Al Ain road grid, via a boulevard.